dylanmooney62/nodejs-tutorial-docs/docs/node.md

 ## Parsing the URL

 Now, let's parse the parameter from the URL.
-First, we should check if the client sends a value that the server can parse to a number, and if it can't, we'll send back an error response.
+First, we should check if the client sends a value that the server can parse to a number, and if it can't, the server will send back an error response.

 ```js
 const server = http.createServer((req, res) => {